vishnu-0811/MCA-II-Sem/README.md

 ## 🚀 How to Submit Your Presentation (GitHub Web Interface)

-> No command line or Git knowledge required!

 ### 1. **Fork this repository**
 - Click the **Fork** button (top right)